 The Department of Modern Languages offers students a German Minor

 As studies show, the acquisition of a second language not only improves your overall performance in college, but also yields life-long cognitive benefits.
 The German language is the gateway to a rich culture, which we explore in each one of our German classes at Etown.

 You are strongly encouraged to use the resources at the Young Center, the College’s internationally known research institute for the study of the Pennsylvania-German speaking ("Dutch") Amish and other Anabaptist communities, which frequently hosts visiting German-speaking scholars.
 Some German minors study in a German-speaking country, either at study abroad sites in historic Vienna and picturesque Marburg—where the Grimms first developed their interest in folklore—or other faculty-approved study abroad programs.

 Participate in fun extra-curricular activities

 All German minors become members of the student-run German Klub, which arranges off-campus excursions, screens German-language movies etc. At the bi-weekly German Table (Stammtisch) you’ll socialize with other students and faculty, mostly in German, to continue to develop your proficiency.

 Open up exciting new opportunities for yourself

-The German program is flexible: We encourage double majors and welcome minors from all other majors.
-Graduating with a German major or minor has enabled some of our recent students to win prestigious scholarships, including Fulbright, or gain admission to top-ranked graduate schools such as the University of Wisconsin (Madison) and University of Texas (Austin).
+The German program is flexible: We welcome minors from all majors.
+Graduating with a German minor has enabled some of our recent students to win prestigious scholarships, including Fulbright, or gain admission to top-ranked graduate schools such as the University of Wisconsin (Madison) and University of Texas (Austin).
 Other graduates pursue a surprisingly broad range of careers such as: executive with a pharmaceutical company in Germany; college professor; high-school German teacher; positions with—often German-American—corporations, non-profit agencies, and educational foundations.